OpenDriveLab/FreeTacMan/README.md

 # Process collected data
 python scripts/process_data.py
 ```
+After the data processing, the raw data will be processed to hdf5 files which are available for pretrain and policy training, saved in ```dataset/processed/task_name```.

 ### Training
 1. **Pretraining**
+   Before starting to pretrain your tactile encoder, please check your dataset path (processed) and model saving path in ```pretrain/train_clip_resnet.sh```.
    ```bash
    # Start pretraining by running sh file
    bash pretrain/train_clip_resnet.sh